chendrak/EasyChallenges/Thunderstore/README.md

       // Defines the modifiers for your challenge
       // Required
       "ChallengeModifiers": {
+          // The player is given these cards at the start of the run
+          // Optional
+          "StartingCards": [ "EvilRing" ],

+          // These cards will be banished at the start of the run
+          // Optional
+          "BanishedCards": [ "Cardio" ],

           // Which artifacts should not be available in your challenge?
           // Optional
           "BanishedArtifacts": [ "PhoenixTotem" ],